martinthomson/escape-report/draft-thomson-escape-report.md

 From an archival standpoint, the potential for Web content to be provided in a self-contained form was viewed positively.
 Several improvements to the structure of Web Packaging were considered, such as providing complete sets of content and the use of Memento {{?MEMENTO=RFC7089}}.

 Though there were potential applications of a packaging scheme, many challenges were recognized as requiring additional work on the part of content producers to be fully effective.
 For example, JavaScript is needed to render some archived content faithfully, but attributing that content to an origin in all scenarios is challenging.

+If packaging were to be widely deployed it might improve the situation for archival views.
+In particular, the speculation is that there would be less "live leakage" as packaged content might be less likely to refer to live resources that currently tend to "leak" into views of archives.
+It was also noted that subresources might also be more likely to be packaged, especially those that are needed for pre-rendering pages.

 Participants discussed the use of a signature for non-repudiation at some length.
 In one case related to the group, an individual disputed the accuracy